Dr. David William Voorhees, Director

 Charles Zabriskie Jr. (B.S., University of Vermont) is President and Chief Executive Officer of the Zabriskie Family Foundation.
 He is a former Trustee and President of the Holland Society of New York, and member of the Board of Advisers of StartupLeak and Chairman and Trustee of Capital Campaign.
 After his military service, Charles continued to serve as a member of the Active Reserve while beginning a successful career in banking.
 He has held positions as the Senior Vice President with major banks in Detroit and Cleveland; Partner of Worldwide Public Accounting and Consulting Firm Peat, Marwick, Mitchell & Co; Executive Vice President of Investment Banking and Corporate Finance at Faulkner, Dawkins & Sullivan; President and CEO of Boston-based Banking Organization; and President of the executive recruiting firm, Charles Zabriskie Associates, Inc. He is also a recipient of the U.S. Army’s Civilian Distinguished Service Medal.

-Mary Collins, Library and Archival Consultant, is genealogist at East Sixth St. Genealogy and a special collections librarian.
-She holds a library degree from the Palmer School of Library and Information Service, Long Island University, and is a certified genealogist.
-She has worked most recently as Special Collections Librarian at the Mercantile Society and as the Librarian to The Holland Society of New York.
+Mary Collins, Library and Archives Consultant, is genealogist at East Sixth St. Genealogy and a special collections librarian.
+She holds a MSLIS from the Palmer School, Long Island University, and a Certified Genealogist credential from the Board for Certification of Genealogists.
+She was previously the Librarian at The Holland Society of New York.